Inertia Dynamometers Vs. Other Types: a Comparative Analysis

 Inertia Dynamometer Principles Explained

-The underlying principle enabling inertia dynamometers to accurately measure rotational speed and torque of rotating machinery lies in the fundamental concept of inertia, which is the tendency of an object to resist changes in its motion.
+The underlying principle enabling Inertia Dynamometers to accurately measure rotational speed and torque of rotating machinery lies in the fundamental concept of inertia, which is the tendency of an object to resist changes in its motion.

 An inertial mass connected to the rotating shaft of the machinery being tested is utilised in inertia dynamometers.
 As the shaft rotates, it imparts its motion to the inertial mass, which experiences a force proportional to its acceleration.